 Employee survey questions about management style and development

 Effective leaders are committed to their workers’ professional growth and development, and employees want to work with managers who keep this in mind.
-In fact, 76% of workers seek opportunities for career growth, so it’s important to gauge if management is taking steps to accomplish this by asking these employee survey questions about management.
+In fact, 76% of workers seek opportunities for career growth, so it’s important to gauge if management is taking steps to accomplish this by asking these staff survey questions about management.

 - Do you regularly receive constructive feedback from your manager?